primus/eventemitter3/README.md

 - No silly `setMaxListeners`.
 - No silly `listenerCount` function..
 Just do `EventEmitter.listeners(event).length`

+And adds some features you want:

+- Emit events with a custom context without binding: `EE.on(event, fn, context)` which also works with once `EE.once(event, fn, context)`

 It's a drop in replacement of your existing EventEmitters, but just faster.
 Free performance, who wouldn't want that.